-- National Grid offers incentives to reduce the incremental cost barrier to investing in energy efficiency. - National Grid reduces barriers to participation by offering a range of technical assistance from identifying opportunities to improving a company's manufacturing process.
+- ◆ National Grid offers incentives to reduce the incremental cost barrier to investing in energy efficiency. - National Grid reduces barriers to participation by offering a range of technical assistance from identifying opportunities to improving a company's encourages energy efficiency in new construction, major renovations, planned replacement of aging equipment, and replacement of failed equipment through financial incentives and technical assistance to developers, manufacturers, vendors, customers, and design professionals.
+The program supports both commercial and industrial new construction projects with proactive technical assistance during design with energy modeling and analysis.

-- National Grid makes available various financing solutions for customers.
-Depending on the program year and budget, National Grid may also have funds available to provide business owners with zero interest loans for a defined period of time with on-bill payback. - The programs are integrated to offer assistance with gas and electric projects at the same time.
+- manufacturing process. - National Grid makes available various financing solutions for customers.
+Depending on the program year and budget, National Grid may also have funds available to provide business owners with zero interest loans for a defined period of time with on-bill payback. - ◆ The programs are integrated to offer assistance with gas and electric projects at the same time.